-With the increasing use of the Internet and technology in connection with the Fund's operations, the Fund is susceptible to greater operational and information security risks through breaches in cyber security.
-Cyber security breaches include, without limitation, infection by computer viruses and unauthorized access to the Fund's systems through "hacking" or other means for the purpose of misappropriating assets or sensitive information, corrupting data, or causing operations to be disrupted.
-Cyber security breaches may also occur in a manner that does not require gaining unauthorized access, such as denial-of-service attacks or situations where authorized individuals intentionally or unintentionally release confidential information stored on the Fund's systems.
-A cyber security breach may cause disruptions and impact the Fund's business operations, which could potentially result in financial losses, inability to determine the Fund's net asset value ("NAV"), violation of applicable law, regulatory penalties and/or fines, compliance and other costs.
-The Fund and its shareholders could be negatively impacted as a result.
-In addition, because the Fund works closely with third-party service providers (e.g., custodians), indirect cyber security breaches at such third-party service providers may subject Fund shareholders to the same risks associated with direct cyber security breaches.
-Further, indirect cyber security breaches at an issuer of securities in which the Fund invests may similarly negatively impact Fund shareholders because of a decrease in the value of these securities.
-While the Fund has established risk management systems designed to reduce the risks associated with cyber security breaches, there can be no assurances that such measures will be successful particularly since the Fund does not control the cyber security systems of issuers or third-party service providers.
+With the increasing use of the Internet and technology in connection with each Fund's operations, each Fund is susceptible to greater operational and information security risks through breaches in cyber security.
+Cyber security breaches include, without limitation, infection by computer viruses and unauthorized access to the Funds' systems through "hacking" or other means for the purpose of misappropriating assets or sensitive information, corrupting data, or causing operations to be disrupted.
+Cyber security breaches may also occur in a manner that does not require gaining unauthorized access, such as denial-of-service attacks or situations where authorized individuals intentionally or unintentionally release confidential information stored on the Funds' systems.
+A cyber security breach may cause disruptions and impact the Fund's business operations, which could potentially result in financial losses, inability to determine the Funds' net asset value ("NAV"), violation of applicable law, regulatory penalties and/or fines, compliance and other costs.
+Each Fund and its shareholders could be negatively impacted as a result.
+In addition, because each Fund works closely with third-party service providers (e.g., custodians), indirect cyber security breaches at such third-party service providers may subject the Funds' shareholders to the same risks associated with direct cyber security breaches.
+Further, indirect cyber security breaches at an issuer of securities in which the Funds' invest may similarly negatively impact each Fund's shareholders because of a decrease in the value of these securities.
+While each Fund has established risk management systems designed to reduce the risks associated with cyber security breaches, there can be no assurances that such measures will be successful particularly since each Fund does not control the cyber security systems of issuers or third-party service providers.